 In addition, because puzzles can be done over and over again, your child will develop a sense of mastery and achievement in getting it right.

-I have a whole page dedicated to showing parents how to help their toddlers to do puzzles, so do pop over and have a look if you need some tips and support.
+I have a whole page dedicated to showing parents how to help their toddlers to do puzzles, so do pop over and have a look if you need some tips and support to help your child get started.

 Thanks so much for visiting!
 I hope you found what you were looking for!